-During the year, the Company continued to create thriving communities and committed £188m to the local communities served for the development of new schools, local shops, community and health centres as well as green spaces as part of the planning process.
-The Company is creating more than 1,600 acres of green space and communal areas on its current developments and during the year it created 22km of new cycling routes in and beyond its developments.
+During the year, the Company continued to create thriving communities and committed £275m to the local communities served for the development of new schools, local shops, community and health centres as well as green spaces as part of the planning process.

-The Group is committed to providing high quality affordable homes for local people and has designed, built and delivered over 940 new affordable homes across its developments in England and Wales in partnership with Registered Providers.
+The Group is committed to providing high quality affordable homes for local people and during the year has designed, built and delivered over 1,314 new affordable homes across its developments in England and Wales in partnership with Registered Providers.

 The Company’s purpose is to operate to create a better way for people to live and there is very much a customer focused culture across the Group.

-A summary of how the Board have had regard to the need to foster the Company’s business relationships with suppliers, customers and others, and the effect of this on the decisions taken by the Company, can be found within the Section 172(1) Statement on pages 32 to 37.
+A summary of how the Board have had regard to the need to foster the Company’s business relationships with suppliers, customers and others, and the effect of this on the decisions taken by the Company, can be found within the Stakeholder Engagement table on pages 84 to 89.